 e.
 Associated ASI.
 (Note: Refer to table 6-6 for (Listing of universal ASI's associated with all warrant officer MOS)).
+Q6--Protection Cell Operations (personnel only) (Effective 202410). f.
+Qualifications.

 (1) All applicants must pass the MOS 170D Cyber Capabilities Developer Assessment (CCDA) and must be nominated for MOS 170D by a current active-duty Cyber Capabilities Developer Technician.
 The CCDA is offered once a year (August/September).
 The U.S. Army Cyber School assumes responsibility for maintaining, administering, and scoring the assessment, as well as, providing documented results to all applicants.